hyperledger/besu/docs/Permissions/Permissioning-Overview.md

 ## Onchain

-Onchain permissioning are specified in a smart contract on the network.
+Onchain permissioning is specified in a smart contract on the network.
 Specifying permissioning onchain enables all nodes to read and update permissioning in one location.

 !!! note